 What I refer to here is simple: How long have you been an active Instagram user?
 If you just joined yesterday, don’t expect to get verified today.
 Social networks are in competition with each other and want you to spend more time there.
 The longer and more active a member (in terms of posts published) you are on Instagram, the less of a chance that your application will get cut.

 Interestingly enough, just today as I write this blog post I received a new notification from Instagram when I logged in which, for those accounts with a large number of followers (see my thoughts on community size further below), when you joined Instagram (I joined on May 31, 2011) will now be on display for all to see.
-See below for the notification, explanation, and what other information will now be on display as Instagram tries to root out fake profiles:
+See below for the notification, explanation, and what other information will now be on display as Instagram tries to focus on promoting an authentic person while trying to root out fake profiles:

 Fake Accounts with Similar Names